 - Incomplete information leads to medical errors.
 It is possible that there will be shifts and mistakes in data while trying to exchange information between two institutions with different EHR/EMR systems.
 A lost allergy or health history overall may lead to a medical mistake which is the third leading cause of death in the United States accounting for 251,000 deaths each year.

 - Unstructured data can’t be used for predictive analysis.
 A massive 80% of all clinical data is unstructured which means that the information can easily get lost and cannot be used for predictive analysis.
 The lack of healthcare data integration also leads to misconceptions about public health which is especially dangerous now, in times of pandemic.

 - Lack of data standardization may cause security issues.
 Only a protected system that corresponds to all the legal regulations should be used for data exchange within departments of one organization or between different organizations.
 Due to the lack of standardized ways of adequate data exchange, medical staff finds questionable exchange channels in terms of security which endangers patient confidentiality.

 So data integration for healthcare businesses promotes better treatment, offers more opportunities for predictive analysis, and ensures data confidentiality.
-You may also be interested in the article on healthcare dashboards development.
+You may also be interested in the article on healthcare dashboard development.

 5 Steps Towards Safer And More Efficient Clinical Data Integration